Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Bootstrap calibration of the test

-\begin{remark} Regardless of whether $f_0$ is in the hypothesis class, the NPMLE density is always in the class and therefore bootstrap simulation from the NPMLE would always approximate the null distribution. \end{remark}
+\begin{remark} Regardless of whether $f_0$ belongs to the hypothesis class, the NPMLE of the density is always contained within the class.
+Therefore, bootstrap simulations from the NPMLE always approximate the null distribution. \end{remark}

-\section{Simulation Studies}
+\section{Simulation studies}